nmartinkova/genome-polarisation/docs/05-DI-filtering.md

 Plotting the DI distribution helps identify whether the dataset has a natural break or continuous spectrum of diagnostic values, guiding selection of a reasonable cutoff.
 Often in genomic datasets, the distribution of DI values is unimodal.
-In such cases, exploring how DI filtering affects hybrid index profiles is often a more informative way to select an appropriate threshold.
+In such cases, exploring how DI filtering affects hybrid index profiles is a more informative way to select an appropriate threshold.

 ``` r